UTS-RI/gp_comet/README.md

 In its current state, the configuration file has the same parameters as used in the paper except for `downsample` (comment that line and you have the same parameters as in the evaluation section of the paper)

+EDIT 29/05/2023: This directory now includes a "preprocessing" step based on the lumped matrix approximation for the GP of the SE2 motion compensation.
+It seems to help convergences a bit.
+This approximation can be used on its own (as the main SE2 compensation mechanism) by switching the `approx_only` to `true` for fast computation (I did not evaluate the performance of the `approx_only` version other than qualitatively but it is definitely faster).

 ## Other utils